Filter sensitive table data using row filters and column masks

 Apply a column mask

-To apply a column mask, create a function (UDF) and then apply it to a table column.
+To apply a column mask, create a function (UDF) and apply it to a table column.

 You can apply a column mask using Catalog Explorer or SQL commands.
-The Catalog Explorer instructions assume that you have already created a function and that it is registered in Unity Catalog.
+The Catalog Explorer instructions assume that you have already created a function and registered it in Unity Catalog.
 The SQL instructions include examples of creating a column mask function and applying it to a table column.

-3. On the Overview tab, find the row you want to apply the column mask to and click the Edit icon Mask edit icon.
+On the Overview tab, find the row you want to apply the column mask to and click the Mask edit icon.

-5. On the expanded dialog, view the function definition.
-If the function includes any parameters in addition to the column that is being masked, select the table columns that you want to cast those additional function parameters to.
+On the expanded dialog, view the function definition.
+If the function includes any parameters in addition to the column being masked, select the table columns in which you want to cast those additional function parameters.

 To remove the column mask from the table, click fx Column mask in the table row and click Remove.